Maleric view of the chateau!

 Veronique Sanders Van Beek - responsible for Haut Bailly's excellent performances.
 October 2017

 In 1955, Daniel Sanders acquired Haut Bailly and modernized the winemaking facilities.
 His son, Jean Sanders, took over the property in 1979.
-An American banker, Robert Wilmer, and his wife bought Haut Bailly in 1998.
+American banker Robert Wilmer and his wife purchased Haut Bailly in 1998.
 They chose Veronique Sanders, daughter of Jean Sanders, as general manager.
 She's still at the helm of the property.

 Haut Bailly is 30 ha of vines planted on gravelly soil with a subsoil of sand and clay-gravel mix.
-Cépage is 60% C. Sauvignon, 34% Merlot, 3% C. Franc and 3% Petit Verdot, vines are on average 35 years old.
-However, 15% of these vines, particularly parcels of C. Sauvignon and Merlot in front of the chateau, are 100+ years old.
+Cépage is composed of 60% Cabernet Sauvignon, 34% Merlot, 3% Cabernet Franc, and 3% Petit Verdot; the vines are on average 35 years old.
+However, 15% of these vines, particularly parcels of Cabernet Sauvignon and Merlot located in front of the chateau, are over 100 years old.
 The vat room is equipped with 26 cement and 10 stainless steel vats.
-Alcoholic fermentation is carried out at a maximum temperature of 28 degrees C, maceration time is 3 to 4 weeks, and the wine spends 16-18 months in 50-60% new French oak.
+Alcoholic fermentation is carried out at a maximum temperature of 28°C, with a maceration time of 3 to 4 weeks.
+The wine then spends 16-18 months in 50-60% new French oak.

 For some unknown reason, white grape varieties have never been planted at Haut Bailly, and because of that, there's no white wine here.

-There's no doubt that Haut Bailly has excellent soil, which gives Grand Vin an unmistakable scent of minerality and, to some extent, a flavor of smokiness.
-It certainly helps when old vines contribute with a healthy dose of everything perfectly.
-I've noticed that Petit Verdot joined the blend in the 2015 and 2016 vintages.
+There is no doubt that Haut Bailly has excellent soil, which gives the Grand Vin an unmistakable scent of minerality and, to some extent, a hint of smokiness.
+It certainly helps when old vines contribute a healthy dose of everything perfectly.
+I've noticed that Petit Verdot was added to the blend in the 2015 and 2016 vintages.
 Both vintages had something extra to put in their perfect frames.
-However, 2010 has no PV in the blend and is a monster, but other parameters.
+However, 2010 has no PV in the blend and is a monster, but it excels in other parameters.

 Veronique Sanders Van Beek was kind enough to accept my request to taste nine Haut Bailly vintages during my stay in Bordeaux in October 2017.